China Miéville: Politics

-In 2014 – together with Richard Seymour, Rosie Warren, Jamie Allinson, Margaret Corvid, and others – Miéville quit the International Socialist Network, a Left Unity faction, over a dispute concerning the acceptability of sexual "race play" that was prompted by discussion of a controversial art piece owned by Dasha Zhukova.
+In 2014, together with Richard Seymour and others, Miéville quit the International Socialist Network, a Left Unity faction, over a dispute concerning the acceptability of sexual "race play" that was prompted by discussion of a controversial art piece owned by Dasha Zhukova.

-In 2015, he was announced as one of the founding editors of a "bi-annual journal of revolutionary arts and letters", Salvage, with editor-in-chief Rosie Warren, editor Jamie Allinson, and contributing editors Richard Seymour, Margaret Corvid (as Magpie Corvid), and Charlotte Bence.
+In 2015, he was announced as one of the founding editors of a "bi-annual journal of revolutionary arts and letters", Salvage.
 He has been the director of Salvage Publications since 2014.

 October, published in 2017, documents the dramatic events of the Russian revolution.
 Jonathan Steele reviewed it for The Guardian.
 Steele considers it an ideological though nuanced retelling: "Known as a left-wing activist, [...]
 Miéville writes with the brio and excitement of an enthusiast who would have wanted the revolution to succeed.
 But he is primarily interested in the dramatic narrative – the weird facts – of the most turbulent year in Russia's history".

+In a letter to Joybrato Mukherjee on 22 April 2024, Miéville rejected his nomination for a DAAD fellowship, citing Mukherjee's role in the cancelling of Jewish-American political theorist Nancy Fraser's Albertus Magnus Professorship at the University of Cologne because Fraser signed a pro-Palestine letter during the Gaza war, and his lack of "faith that the institution will stand against such a shameful program of repression and anti-Palestinian racism."

 Personal life

 In the early 2000s, Miéville lived in London with his partner Emma Bircham.
-They were both cast as extras in the 1999 film Notting Hill, which he humorously described as a dystopian alternate history of an ethnically cleansed city.
+They were both cast as extras in the 1999 film Notting Hill, which he jokingly described as a dystopian alternate history of an ethnically cleansed city.

 In 2013, Miéville denied allegations of emotional abuse made by an ex-girlfriend.
 He acknowledged having had a brief affair with the woman, but stated that her account of it was untrue.
-According to Miéville, he was in a non-monogamous relationship at the time, a fact of which she was aware.
+According to Miéville, he was in a non-monogamous relationship at the time, about which she was aware.

-Since 2018, he has taken steps to defend his privacy, following what he describes as a campaign of harassment and online defamation.
+Since 2018, he has taken steps to defend his privacy, following what he described as a campaign of harassment and online defamation.